-Give immunizations at any visit in addition to well-child visits.

-Provide access for sick and well care.

-Proactively reach out to patients and schedule a wellness visit.

-- Complete pre-visit planning: pre-populate actionable information for provider to utilize at the time of the visit. - Update EHR documentation template to support closure of gaps and preventive screening.

-Send reminders to parents (texts, postcards, letters).
+- Give immunizations at any visit in addition to well-child visits.
+Provide access for sick and well care. - Proactively reach out to patients and schedule a wellness visit. - Complete pre-visit planning: pre-populate actionable information for provider to utilize at the time of the visit - Update EMR documentation template to support closure of gaps and preventive screening. - Send reminders to parents/guardians (texts, postcards, letters, portal notifications).
 Participate in the state's immunization registry (IRIS).

 Measure Measure Description Immunizations for Adolescents (IMA) The percentage of adolescents 13 years of age who had one dose of meningococcal vaccine, one tetanus, diphtheria toxoids, acellular pertussis (Tdap) vaccine, and have completed the human papillomavirus (HPV) vaccine by their 13th birthday.
 The measure calculates a rate for each vaccine and two combination rates.
 Childhood Immunization Status (CIS) The percentage of children 2 years of age who had four diphtheria, tetanus and acellular pertussis; three polio; one measles, mumps and rubella; three haemophiles influenza type B; three hepatitis B, one chicken pox; four pneumococcal conjugate; one hepatitis A; and two or three rotavirus; and two influenza vaccines by their second birthday.
 The measure calculates a rate for each vaccine and three combination rates.
-Child & Adolescent Well-Care Visits The percentage of members 3 to 21 years of age who had at least one comprehensive well-care visit with a primary care provider or an OB/GYN practitioner during the measurement year.
-Well Child Visits in the First 30 Months of Life The percentage of members who had the following number of well-child visits with a PCP during the last 15 months.
+Child & Adolescent Well-Care Visits (WCV) The percentage of members 3 to 21 years of age who had at least one comprehensive well-care visit with a primary care provider or an OB/GYN practitioner during the measurement year.
+Well-Child Visits in the First 30 Months of Life (W30) The percentage of members who had the following number of well-child visits with a PCP during the last 15 months.
 The following rates are reported: Well-Child Visits in the First 15 Months.
-Children who turned 15 months old during the measurement year: Six or more well-child visits.
+Children who turned 15 months old during the measurement year: Six or more well-child visits spaced at least 14 days apart.
 Well-Child Visits for Age 15 Months-30 Months.
-Children who turned 30 months old during the measurement year: Two or more well-child visits.
+Children who turned 30 months old during the measurement year: Two or more well-child visits spaced at least 14 days apart.